 - A portion of your medical care coverage up to set limits

-- Coverage for a portion of your lost wages
+- Coverage for a part of your lost wages

-In order to receive PIP payments after a Palm Beach auto accident, however, you must follow the state’s strict criteria.
+To receive PIP payments after an auto accident in West Palm Beach, however, you must follow the state’s strict criteria.
 You must receive medical treatment within 14 days.
 If you do not have an emergency medical condition (EMC), you can only receive up to $2,500 in PIP benefits.
 However, if you receive an EMC diagnosis, you may recover up to $10,000.

-Your West Palm lawyer will have knowledge regarding these statutes.
-We can file your claim for insurance coverage and make sure you recover a fair amount of PIP damages relevant to your case.
+Your West Palm lawyer will know these statutes.
+We can file your claim for insurance coverage and ensure you recover a fair amount of PIP damages relevant to your case.

-If you qualify for a fault-based claim, you may be able to recover additional damages that include:
+If you qualify for a fault-based claim, you could recover:

 - Future medical bills